 Can I bring my bees into Massachusetts?

 Yes, but 48 hours advance notification is required.
-Honey bee hives, packages, used or second-hand equipment, honeycombs, frames and other used beekeeping equipment can be shipped or transported into the Massachusetts but must be accompanied with a health certificate indicating the material was inspected from the state of origin within 60 days prior to shipment.
+Honey bee colonies, nucleus colonies (nucs), packages, used or second-hand equipment, honeycombs, frames and other used beekeeping equipment can be shipped or transported into the Massachusetts but must be accompanied with a health certificate indicating the material was inspected from the state of origin within 60 days prior to shipment and that it is free of infectious or contagious disease.
 If you are bringing in queen bees only, then notification and documentation is not required.
+Health certificate documents must be submitted to the Chief Apiary Inspector.

 Do I need a permit to keep bees in Massachusetts?